rilldata/rill/docs/docs/deploy/share.md

 ```
 rill user add
 ```
+You will then be prompted for details about the user.

 If you add a user who has not yet signed up for Rill, they will receive an email inviting them to join.

 ### Other actions

-Run `rill user --help` to show commands for listing, removing or editing roles.
+Run `rill user --help` to show commands for listing members or changing access.

 ## Manage members of a project